India coronavirus cases cross 7 million

 Anticipating a fresh surge in cases, the government has issued strict guidelines and capped the number of revellers for the two main Hindu festivals of Dussehra on October 25 and Diwali next month.

-On Friday, Prime Minister Narendra Modi launched a mass awareness campaign, encouraging the public to wear masks, practise hand hygiene and maintain physical distance.
+On Friday, Prime Minister Narendra Modi launched a mass awareness campaign, encouraging the public to wear masks, practice hand hygiene and maintain physical distance.

 “Our collective efforts have helped saved many lives.
 We have to continue the momentum and protect our citizens from the virus,” Modi tweeted.